 Vietnam, especially Hanoi is a haven for foodies.
 There are so many great restaurants in Hanoi to try.
 It is so popular that almost all tour guides will offer street food tours.

-Also here are some great places to go to eat:
+Also, here are some great places to go to eat:

 Tip 27 – Vietnamese Coffee is famous

-Tip 28 – Visit some handicraft villages
+Tip 28 – Visit some handicraft villages outside Hanoi Vietnam

 The most famous handicrafts villages to visit outside Hanoi are:

 - Lacquerware village – Lacquerware has been a Vietnamese handicraft for hundreds of years.
-To learn more about Vietnamese lacquerware you can read this blog about How to Manufacture Vietnamese Lacquerware, you can read the blog by clicking here.
+To learn more about Vietnamese lacquerware, you can read this blog about How to Manufacture Vietnamese Lacquerware, you can read the blog by clicking here.

 - Bat Trang (Ceramic) Village – Across the Red River of Hanoi is the old ceramic village of Bat Trang.
-They have a main street that is filled with shops and many small ceramic manufacturers.
-There is also a large outdoor market where most vendors will sell their products.
+They have a main street filled with shops and many small ceramic manufacturers.
+There is also a large outdoor market where most vendors sell their products.
 You can take a tour to visit there or you can go there on your own and wander the streets.

 Tip 29 – Ho Chi Minh is the largest city in Vietnam

-Tip 30 – Go see the Cu Chi Tunnels
+Tip 30 – Go see the Cu Chi Tunnels outside Ho Chi Minh, Vietnam

-It is worth a trip outside of Ho Chi Minh City is to see the Cu Chi Tunnels.
-These tunnels show the determination and ingenuity of the Vietnamese people.
 During the war, the North Vietnamese army had built an entire community underground in these tunnels.
 They even had meeting rooms, hospitals, and schools.
-This also allowed them to disappear and move undetected from the American soldiers.
+This also allowed them to disappear and move undetected by the American soldiers.

 Tip 31 – A trip to the Mekong Delta is interesting.

 One of my favorite tours is a trip to the Mekong Delta.
-Once you get out to the Mekong Delta, usually you will travel by a long tail boat to see the Mekong delta area.
+Once you get out to the Mekong Delta, usually you will travel by a long tail boat to see the Mekong Delta area.
 The Mekong Delta is over 40,500 square kilometers (15,600 square miles), so it encompasses a large part of South Vietnam.
-The Mekong Delta is essentially a series of waterways that all eventually empty into the sea.
+The Mekong Delta is a series of waterways that eventually empty into the sea.

 Many people come to Vietnam and only really see the major cities.
 But do not miss out on the countryside as the countryside can be fascinating.
-Get out to see how rice is planted or some of the wonderful flower fields.
+Get out to see how rice is planted or some wonderful flower fields.
 Also, see how the Vietnamese bury many of their ancestors near the rice fields.

-The beauty of Vietnam cannot really be seen in full until you have gotten out to see some of the amazing beauty of the countryside.
+The beauty of Vietnam cannot be seen in full until you have gotten out to see some of the amazing beauty of the countryside.